Individual Delinquency Notice ID#1003

 I am required to file a return and I need a form & W-2 information.

 Please contact your employer for copies of your W2(s).
 If your employer cannot provide them to you, please send copies of your year-end pay stubs showing the amount of income tax withheld, with your completed tax return.
 You may obtain blank returns here or by calling 1-800-282-1782.

 After completing the return, you are due a refund.

 If you are an Ohio resident, or if you are a non-resident who earns or receives income in Ohio, you are required to file an Ohio income tax return each year.
 If you do not file a tax return within 30 days of the date of the billing notice, you will be subject to a penalty of up to $500.
 This penalty can be applied against your refund amount.
 You will receive a bill for the difference if your refund is less than $500.

 I am retired.

-You have to file an Ohio income tax return if, after deducting all available tax credits and deductions, you have a Federal Adjusted Gross Income of $11,700 or more for single filers or $13,400 or more for married filing joint filers, AND you have no schedule A adjustments.
+You have to file an Ohio income tax return if, after deducting all available tax credits and deductions, you have a Federal Adjusted Gross Income of $12,200 or more for single filers or $14,400 or more for married filing joint filers, AND you have no schedule A adjustments.
 Senior citizens 65 years of age or older are entitled to a $50 dollar tax credit.
 An additional credit is available for retirement income and pensions.
+Starting with tax year 2015, the senior citizen and retirement credits are only available to taxpayers whose Ohio Income Tax Base is less than $100,000.
 Also, certain income and interest from Series "E" and Series "H" bonds may be deductible.
 For further information, we suggest that you read a copy of the Ohio Income Tax Booklet with instructions.

 When filing my Ohio return where do I start?